Frequently Asked Questions

 New houseparents are in “flex” status when they are first hired.
 This means they live in a private apartment, but work in a variety of homes until assigned a specific student home.
 When placed into a student home, they move into the apartment connected to that home.

-No pets are permitted initially.
+Fish and/or a dog (of an approved breed) are permitted, with prior approval.
+Specific pet protocols must be followed.
 Once houseparents are placed in a home, certain breeds of dog are permitted with approval.

 Overnight guests must be pre-approved and complete a clearance process.
 Illegal drugs and weapons are not permitted on campus.
 Alcohol is permitted in houseparent private apartments but houseparents may not use nor be under the influence of alcohol while on duty.
 The campus is non-smoking.
 Houseparents are required to carry personal renters’ and liability insurance coverage.

 Yes, guests are permitted.
-Though specific policies and procedures must be followed.
+Specific policies and procedures must be followed.
 Overnight guests must be pre-approved and complete a clearance process.

-Couples work either a schedule of 12 days on with two days off, or 12 days on with three days off.
+Couples work a schedule of 9 days on followed by three days off.
 The work schedule is subject to change to better meet student and programmatic needs.

 Yes.
 Milton Hershey School maintains a year-round program for the students.
 The houseparent position is a 12-month role.
-Houseparents have a three-week vacation in the summer.
+Houseparents have a three-week vacation in the summer and additional time off during holiday breaks.

 No. Houseparenting is full-time paid employment for both spouses.
 Holding other full-time jobs is not permitted.
 After a couple has completed their probationary period, part-time employment may be considered.
-However, it must be approved by the supervisor.
-This is not encouraged due to the demands of the position.
+Part-time employment may be considered with permission by supervisor.

 This position is represented by Chocolate Workers 464 Union.
 Dues of $30 per month are required of each houseparent.